NickelMedia/Imposium-JS-SDK/README.md

 ### Receiving scene data and listening to events

-Experiences are identified by an experienceId.
+Experiences are identified by an experienceId returned in the onSuccess callback in passed to createExperience (as seen above).
 You'll need this id to fetch videos and stream messages related to processing.

-When creating a new experience this id will be returned by `client.createExperience` in the onSuccess callback.
-The following example demonstrates how you would get the experience id and listen for a finished video URL.
+The following example demonstrates how to set up the full flow (without listening for processing events):

 ```javascript
 var accessToken = 'token',